hikeventures/hikeventures.github.io/_posts/events/2017-06-26-Thermarest-OutDoorShow-2017.markdown

 This is a ProLite Plus, it's been around for about 15 years, the ProLite series, it's probably one of the top selling mattresses of all time from Therm-A-Rest.
 We have this limited edition beautiful mountain sunset, for people that want something a little more interesting to look at on their mattress.

-**Konstantin:**	Especially if I ... people like I live in the Netherlands, (affirmative) and it's quite flat. (laughter) It's always cloudy, you know, you stay inside a lot and you basically have the sunset.
+**Konstantin:**	Especially if I ... people like I live in the Netherlands, and it's quite flat.
+It's always cloudy, you know, you stay inside a lot and you basically have the sunset.

-**Doug:**	Yeah, if you want to go look at some mountains, you can look at your Therm-A-Rest. (laughter) We bring mountains to you. (laughter)
+**Doug:**	Yeah, if you want to go look at some mountains, you can look at your Therm-A-Rest.
+We bring mountains to you.